Service-Learning: An Innovative Approach for Second Language Learners

 Research on service-learning programs has detailed the benefits of service-learning for White, English-only, college preparatory students.
 However, rarely has research focused on the impacts of service-learning on Hispanic, second language learners.
 In part, this is due to the low participation rate of these students in service-learning programs.
 As of 1997, only 10% of Hispanic children nationwide participated in service-learning programs, and the effects of service-learning on second language learners has not been effectively researched.
 This article presents the findings of a year-long evaluation of service-learning programs in the state of Colorado; an evaluation that focused on Hispanic second language learners.
 The authors found that the Colorado second language learners who were involved in service-learning programs tended to increase their participation in class and earn better grades; they became more excited about and involved in school; and they also experienced increased self-confidence—all as a result of participation in service-learning programs.

 Grassi, Elizabeth; Hanley, Daniel; and Liston, Daniel, "Service-Learning: An Innovative Approach for Second Language Learners" (2004).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 1159.